 He, Sun and Zhang (2020) start their paper stating that 2020 will be recorded in history because of an extraordinary turn of events.
 They study the impact of covid-19 on stock prices through an event-study methodology.
 The event day of the Covid-19 outbreak is January 23rd, 2020.
 Their regression shows that the Shanghai and Shenzhen A-shares showed no significant cumulative abnormal returns on the day of the outbreak.
 However, starting with the 15th day after the outbreak, both stock exchanges’ shares significantly dropped.
 They find that the CARs were negative for the Shanghai stock exchange (SE) and positive for the Shenzhen SE.
 This discrepancy is explained by differences in industry characteristics of the companies listed on each exchange.
-In particular, the Shanghai SE listed companies are mostly traditional industries, whereas the Shenzhen SE includes companies which are highly technological.
+In particular, the Shanghai SE listed companies are mostly based in the transportation, mining, electricity and heating and environment industries whereas the Shenzhen SE includes companies which are highly technological.
 Hence, the following sub-question:

-What is the effect of industry characteristics on the market reaction around the time of the vaccine approval announcements?
+What is the effect of company fundamentals and their corresponding sector on stock price reaction around the time of the vaccine approval announcements?

 He, Sun and Zhang (2020) further break the impact of covid-19 on each industry with different event windows.
 30 days after the event day, the sectors which showed the largest negative CARs are agriculture (CAR ~ -1.12%), electric&heating (CAR~ -0.59%), transportation (CAR ~ -0.33%), environment (CAR~-0.73%) and information technology (CAR~ -0.65%).
 These are significant at the 1% confidence level.
 Lastly, He, Zun and Zhang (2020) investigate how covid-19 impacted companies with different equity properties, and argue they have different capabilities to deal with external shocks.
-They find that the state-owned, traditional enterprises showed significant negative CARs on all event windows chosen.
-In contrast, non-state-owned, mainly technological companies showed significant positive CARs on all event windows.
+They find that the non-technological companies showed significant negative CARs on all event windows chosen.
+In contrast, most technological companies showed significant positive CARs on all event windows.

-H1: The vaccine approval announcements had no impact on stock prices, per industry.
+H1: Companies exhibited cumulative abnormal returns around the vaccine approval announcements.

 In another paper, Xiong, Wu, Hou and Zhang (2020) investigate the investors’ responses to the covid-19 pandemic using the event study method.
-They find that institutional investors, namely buy and sell speculators, have a significantly negative impact on market reaction of the companies.
+They find that institutional investors have a significantly negative impact on market reaction of the companies.
 They also show that firms in the industries that are more affected by the emergence of the virus show significantly lower CARs.
+They take over which industries are vulnerable to a pandemic from previous research by Kong and Su (2019) and Shen et al. (2020).
+They also use an event study methodology and various regressions to explain their findings.
 Cheng, Jang and Kim (2020) examine the effect of the SARS outbreak on Taiwanese hotel stock movements.
 Hotel stocks had significant declines in earnings and stock prices, as the industry faced higher than average risk during the SARS-outbreak period.

+From a theory standpoint, this research paper will determine to what extent the efficient market hypothesis holds, namely whether the vaccine approval announcements had an impact on stock prices.
+From an empirical perspective, this paper will determine whether there were abnormal returns in the S&P 500 around the vaccine approval announcements, controlling for industry type and company fundamentals.
+This is in contrast with most other papers, which investigate abnormal returns in the beginning of the pandemic, and which largely do not control for company fundamentals.